Hidden Veg Pasta Sauce

 Hidden Veg Pasta Sauce for babies and toddlers

-This Hidden Veg Pasta Sauce recipe is perfect for babies, toddlers and their adults.
-For children under 12 months, this recipe is easily adapted to have no sugar or salt but is still flavourful enough to satisfy everyone’s tastes.
+This Hidden Veg Pasta Sauce recipe is perfect for babies, toddlers and the rest of the family too.
+It’s easily adapted to have no sugar or salt for baby but is flavourful enough to satisfy everyone’s tastes.

-This veggie-loaded sauce boosts the nutritional value of a pasta meal, and is an easy way to sneak more vegetables into baby or toddler diets.
-Or older children and adults too for that matter!
+This veggie-loaded sauce boosts the nutritional value of a pasta meal.
+It’s blended, so an easy way to sneak more vegetables into baby or toddler diets.
+Or older children and adults for that matter!

-Serve this Hidden Veggie Pasta Sauce over your favourite pasta for an easy dinner.
-Or use it as pizza sauce, topping for chicken parmigiana, or any other meal needing a simple tomato-based sauce.
-It’s really versatile!
+Serve this Hidden Veggie Pasta Sauce over your favourite pasta for an easy family dinner.
+You can also use this sauce:

 Jarred Hidden Veggie Pasta Sauce ready to be served over pasta, used as pizza sauce or as a tomato sauce substitute.